VinitTomar/guide/docs/dynamo-db/03-table.md

 }
 listAllTables();
 ```
-In above code `result` will be contains all table name inside `TableNames` array.
-This result also containes one more important field `LastEvaluatedTableName`.
-This field should be used with `ExclusiveStartTableName` in `ListTablesCommand` to get list of all tables in case if we have more tables than the provided limit.
+In the above code `result` will contain all table names inside `TableNames` array.
+This result also contains one more important field `LastEvaluatedTableName`.
+This field should be used with `ExclusiveStartTableName` in `ListTablesCommand` to get the list of all tables in case we have more tables than the provided limit.

 ***

 ## Get provisioned capacity quota

-At the time of create our AWS account, we are given a quota fo maximum read/write capacity units.
-This quota is applicable across a single region for all dynamodb tables in that region.
+At the time of creating our AWS account, we are given a quota for maximum read/write capacity units.
+This quota is applicable across a single region for all DynamoDB tables in that region.
 If you want to get that quota, you can use `DescribeLimitsCommand`.

 ```ts showLineNumbers
 async function getProvisionedQuota() {